titantf/Ultimate-Content-Pack/README.md

 # The Ultimate Content Pack for Titan.TF
 This repository contains all the content hosted across Titan.TF servers in one place.
-Most downloads are hosted externally on MEGA as they are very large in size.
+Most downloads are hosted externally as they are too large in size to upload here.

 ## Titan.TF Core
 [Core Maps (Orange, Hightower ect) & Content Pack](https://github.com/TitanTF/Titan-DLC)